-Randi Skaggs is frequent Moth story-slammer, is a Louisville Moth Grand Slam winner, has performed at the Moth Ball in New York City, and has been featured on the Moth Podcast.
-She also had the honor of performing in Expressing Motherhood in NYC way back in NYC when she was a brand-new mom.
+Randi Skaggs, frequent Moth story-slammer and Louisville Moth Grand Slam winner, has performed at the Moth Ball in New York City, and been featured on the Moth Podcast.
+She also had the honor of performing in Expressing Motherhood in NYC way back when she was a brand-new mom.
 She has written memoirs, plays, monologues, poetry, and keeps a blog called Bluegrass Momma.
-She is married with two fabulous children: Stella, 8, and Sam, 3.
+She is married with two fabulous children: Stella, 8 and Sam, 3.
 Randi teaches middle school language arts and is so pleased to bring such a world-class show to her story-loving town!

 Megan Pederson has been onstage dancing and choreographing for years.
 The love that started in grade school continued into college and has now turned into a teaching position at the Dance Gallery of South Dakota.
 The Expressing Motherhood opportunity will now show her the magic of backstage!
-Megan is connected to and passionate about Expressing Motherhood through her life long friend Lindsay, the creator of show.
-When the opportunity to bring it to Sioux Falls came up she could not pass it by!
+Megan is connected to, and passionate about, Expressing Motherhood through her life-long friend Lindsay, the creator of show.
+When the opportunity to bring Expressing Motherhood to Sioux Falls came up, she could not pass it by!
 Megan also owns and operates Lock It and Leave It Moving and Storage with her husband Bill.

 Brandy W. Johnston is the CEO of House Of Johnston.
 As CEO for the past 6 years, she has created an impressive portfolio as chef, educator, chauffer, housekeeper, costume designer, co-disciplinarian, personal shopper, hair stylist, events coordinator, life mentor, lullaby expert and occasional trash-taker-outer.
 Johnston also works as a philanthropist with countless non-profit organizations by volunteering as a Girl Scout leader, room parent, PTA volunteer, nutrition docent and stage mom.
 She works tirelessly, with help from her CFO, Jason Johnston, to bring out the humor and fun in this fast paced and sometimes stressful industry.
 She boasts that this will be the most important job of her entire career and when her tenure is complete, she hopes to deliver to society a responsible, compassionate and driven young adult named, Hailey.